we-bridge/vagrant-ansible-symfony/README.md

 To open the website itself, you simply need to open `localhost:8080` (if you changed the port, of course replace 8080) in your browser.

+### Checking out existing projects
+Remember to run `composer install` after checking out an existing project using this template.
+Failing to do this will typically generate errors related to `PHP Fatal error:  require_once(): Failed opening required '(...)/app/bootstrap.php.cache'` etc, since the cache bootstrap file is built during composer's post-install step.

 ## Requirements

   * ansible > 1.6